 What is Star Anise?

-Star anise plants are fast growing evergreen trees, occasionally up to 26 feet but usually smaller with a spread of 10 feet.
+Star anise plants are fast growing evergreen trees, that occasionally grow up to 26 feet (8 m.) but usually smaller with a spread of 10 feet (3 m.).
 The fruit is a spice that smells a bit like licorice.
 The tree is native to southern China and northern Vietnam where its fruit is used heavily in the regional cuisine.
-The spice was first introduced to Europe in the 17th century and used whole, powdered or extracted into an oil.
+The spice was first introduced to Europe in the 17th century and used whole, powdered, or extracted into oil.

-They have lance-shaped olive green leaves and cup-shaped, soft yellow blooms.
+They have lance-shaped, olive green leaves and cup-shaped, soft yellow blooms.
 The leaves have a licorice scent when crushed but they aren’t the part of the tree used in cuisine.
-The fruit is star shaped (from which its name derives), green when under ripe and brown and woody when ripe.
-It is composed of 6 to 8 carpels, each of which contains a seed.
+The fruit is star-shaped (from which its name derives), green when under-ripe, and brown and woody when ripe.
+It is composed of six to eight carpels, each of which contains a seed.
 Fruits are harvested when still green and dried in the sun.

 Note: Illicium verum is the most commonly harvested, but is not to be confused with Illicium anisatum, a Japanese plant in the family, which is toxic.